- Booking Information.Terms and conditions.

 If you are environment 'geeks' like us we can help you.
 We have storage for your bikes, train time-tables (Bempton station is only a ten minute walk away), suggestions about where to buy wholesome locally-produced food in our many independent shops.
 You can recycle easily - we have designated areas and bins.

-At Field House, until 2017, we had to rely entirely on oil central heating systems, but we have installed ground source heat pumps for The Turnip House and an additional building which will open in 2018 as our newest holiday cottage.
+At Field House, until 2017, we had to rely entirely on oil central heating systems, but we have installed ground source heat pumps for The Turnip House and The Garden Cottage.
 We're delighted to have been able make this transition, thus reducing our oil consumption and producing our own energy from the underground pipes installed in our garden.
 At High Barn almost all the energy for our cottages is produced by our nearby wind-turbine, which drives ground source heat pumps, extracting natural warmth from metres of piping in our surrounding fields.
 Surplus energy is exported to the National Grid.
 An additional turbine, near our grain sheds powers the post-harvest task of drying our corn before it is marketed locally.
 These two turbines, driven by the wind produce high levels of energy, feed the grid and save hundreds of pounds annually on our fuel bills.
 They were very costly to install, but worth the investment as this part of East Yorkshire is one of the foremost producers of wind powered energy in the country.
 We are keen to power our cottages environmentally but we never limit your use of heating or hot water, because we want you to be happy and comfortable in your cottage.
 All cottages are fully insulated to the highest degree and this helps save energy too.

 High Barn also has a rain-water capture system.
 The water is stored underground and used in the w.c's and washing machines on-site- very efficient and very eco-friendly.
 We launder all our bed-linen and towels on-site, so no road miles are used to transport laundry.
 The wash powder and many of the household products we use are environmentally friendly also.